Rudeus-Greyrat-00/General-purpose-GameDev-Dialogue-System/README.md

    3.1 - Dialogue structure and components meaning

-   3.2 - How to use in your games
+   3.2 - How to use it in your games

    3.3 - Editor overview